 Can I lose a Contact Lens in my Eye?

+It is possible, however, to get a contact lens stuck under the eyelids.
+Most of the time this happens when a contact lens wearer gets hit in the eye or rubs his/her eye aggressively.
+Whatever trauma happens to the eye, when a contact feels "lost" it always ends up folding in half and getting stuck behind the upper eyelid.
 The faint sensation most people feel as their contact gets stuck in the upper eyelid actually has a medical name: "foreign body sensation."
-Even if you don't feel the contact behind your upper eyelid, you'll definitely notice the lack of clarity in your vision once it pops out.
+Even if you don't feel the contact behind your upper eyelid, you'll definitely notice the lack of clarity in your vision once the lens moves off centre.

 Just remember, a contact lens can never be "lost" inside your eye.
 This biological truth will hopefully relax you and make it easier to get the folded contact lens out of your eye.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP

-Created: 29 Jul 2017, Last modified: 17 Jul 2019
+Created: 29 Jul 2017, Last modified: 4 Mar 2020